-As the Obama administration wound down the war in Iraq, it recommitted the United States to counterinsurgency operations against the Taliban and allied groups in Afghanistan, promising in 2009 a surge of more than thirty thousand troops and redoubled civilian efforts.
-Pakistani safe havens stymied U.S. counterinsurgency efforts, though the CIA's covert targeted-killing program there seeks, in part, to fulfill a "force protection" mission where the U.S. military cannot operate.
+As the Obama administration wound down the war in Iraq, it recommitted the United States to counterinsurgency operations against the Taliban and allied groups in Afghanistan, authorizing a surge that brought peak troop levels to about one hundred thousand in June 2011 and redoubled civilian efforts.
+Pakistani safe havens stymied U.S. counterinsurgency efforts, though the CIA's targeted-killing program there has sought, in part, to fulfill a "force protection" mission where the U.S. military cannot operate.

 An Elusive Endgame in Afghanistan

 Afghan forces have taken over nearly all combat operations, but some military analysts question whether they can keep the insurgency at bay as coalition forces draw down.
 Though NATO's combat mission expires at the end of 2014, a consultative loya jirga, a traditional grand assembly of tribal elders and community leaders, overwhelmingly endorsed a longer-term role for the U.S. military and its partners in helping secure the country.

 That role is likely to be narrowly circumscribed, however.
 The United States has articulated a post-2014 mission focused exclusively on training Afghan forces and conducting counterterrorism operations against "the remnants of al-Qaeda."
 In May 2014, President Barack Obama announced a timetable calling for a complete U.S. withdrawal by the end of 2016.
 (This residual force is contingent on the Afghan government concluding agreements [PDF] with the U.S. government and NATO; both candidates vying for the presidency have promised they would sign them.)